Vardararo/password-manager/README.md

 ### Encrypt Password
 All passwords are encrypted using Fernet to assure that the data cannot be read or manipulated without a key.

-The `find_password` function retrieves the stored password for a given website from the JSON file and displays it in a message box.

 ### Save Password

 The `save` function saves the entered website, email/username, and password to a JSON file (`data.json`).
 It checks for empty fields and confirms the details before saving.